 Windows • macOS • iOS • Android 100% secure

 Once the download is complete, you're ready to scale your PDF.
 Find your document and open the PDF in UPDF.
-With the correct document open, select 'File', then 'Print'.
+With the correct document open, click on the narrow next to "Save", then 'Print...'.

 Step 2.
 Scale the PDF Paper Size